Ball of Confusion, that’s what the world is today.Ball of Confusion, Temptations

 In a world where people are harassed and helpless, there is a tremendous need and desire for God, but Jesus points out in Matthew 9:37 that there are not enough workers.
 People have given up on asking God why the world is the way it is, and what we can do about it.

 He does not then go on to talk about the need for believers to work harder or more efficiently to make up for the lack of workers.
 His command in Matthew 9:38 is to ask God for help.

 Instead of relying on our human effort to bring the peace of God to those who are harassed and helpless, he wants us to pray.
-He wants us to rely on God instead of ourselves by asking for help – by asking God to move others to have compassion on those in pain and embrace the work of bringing them peace.
+He wants us to rely on God instead of ourselves by asking for help – by spending quiet time with God, asking him to move others to have compassion on those in pain and embrace the work of bringing them peace.

 On so many occasions I find myself burdened by the people in need around me, but all too rarely do I ask God for help.
 All too rarely do I ask Him to move others to have the compassion needed to bring peace to those in pain.

 What about you?
 Do you feel compassion for those in pain?
 Do you feel the burden to help them?
 Are you burdened and burning out trying to help as many as possible without praying for others to embrace the path of compassion?

 If you are like me and answer these questions in the affirmative, then join me on the journey of prayer, where we learn to ask God instead of burning out.